Rwenzururu

 Rwenzururu is a subnational kingdom in western Uganda, located in the Rwenzori Mountains on the border with the Democratic Republic of the Congo.
-The kingdom includes the districts of Bundibugyo, Kasese and Ntoroko.
+It includes the districts of Bundibugyo, Kasese and Ntoroko.
 Rwenzururu is also the name given to the region the kingdom is located in.

+Rwenzururu's first Omusinga (king), Isaya Mukirania (Kibanzanga I), declared independence from the Tooro Kingdom on 30 June 1962.
+However, the Ugandan government did not officially recognise the kingdom's legitimacy until 17 March 2008.

 Background

 The Rwenzururu region is inhabited by the Konjo and Amba peoples.
-In the early 20th century, these two tribes were integrated into the Kingdom of Toro as a political maneuver by the British colonialists: the neighboring Bunyoro monarchy was anti-colonialist and the British wished to strengthen the pro-British Toro.
-The Bakonjo and Baamba initially accepted being arbitrarily made subjects of the Toro monarch with resignation, but asked the Uganda Protectorate to provide them their own district in the 1950s, separate from the Toro District.
-The movement declared that they were not part of the Toro Kingdom on 30 June 1962, three months before national independence.
+In the early 20th century, these two tribes were integrated into the Tooro Kingdom as a political maneuver by the British colonialists: the neighboring Bunyoro monarchy was anti-colonialist and the British wished to strengthen the pro-British Tooro.
+The Bakonjo and Baamba initially accepted being arbitrarily made subjects of the Tooro monarch with resignation, but asked the Uganda Protectorate to provide them their own district in the 1950s, separate from the Tooro District.
+The movement declared that they were not part of the Tooro Kingdom on 30 June 1962, three months before national independence.